OpenReqEU/palmu/README.md

 # palmu
-UH Related Issue Detector for Qt Jira data
+UH Related similarity Detector for Qt Jira data

 This service was created as a result of the OpenReq project funded by the European Union Horizon 2020 Research and Innovation programme under grant agreement No 732463.